SpaceCatInSpace/GameJam-Resist/README.md

     - Patrolling guards will attempt to seek out suspicious activist behaviour and destroy it
     - 'Quarry' Tileset sourced for the starting area.

+# To-Do
+ - Finish 'tutorial section' and the rest of the first area for the game jam

+ -Finish the guard/camera script
+        -The camera script must instantiate a guard somewhere (From a guard post) when the player is spotted as suspicious or whatever

+ -A script to detect if the player can be seen by the guard or not (If player is inside this collider they cannot be detected)

+ -When the player is near an NPC a pop up must appear and we get an option to interact.
+This will either be to talk to them for tutorial purposes or to shout something to ralley them against the oppressors.
+Doing this should also alert nearbye guards

+-Create a 'talk bubble' and a different bubble for 'rallying' people.

 # Potential Features we really really want

     - Environment blending, the player appears to conform or hide from guards, lower opacity or something to indicate this allowing for some extra stealthy ability!